 MedjetAssist Members who are hospitalized 150 miles from home receive medical transport to a home-country hospital of choice.
 Memberships from $99.

 How to take an Ulva Island guided walk

-Alan and I arrive at one of the remotest spots in New Zealand on a 62-day South Pacific cruise with Silversea Cruises.
-When considering the best thing to do on Stewart Island, we agree on an Ulva Island guided walk to explore the small portion of Rakiura National Park located on Ulva.
+Alan and I arrive at one of the remotest spots in New Zealand on a 64-day South Pacific cruise with Silversea Cruises.
+When considering the best thing to do on Stewart Island, we agree on an Ulva Island guided walk shore excursion to explore the small portion of Rakiura National Park located on Ulva.
 You’ll find most of Rakiura National Park on Stewart Island.

 The sounds of birdsong, chirping and birdcalls fill the air as we walk the well-maintained hiking trails.
 Although hilly in spots, hiking poles aren’t necessary.
 And there’s no need for hiking shoes, tennis or walking shoes will do just fine.